 David Roche and Paul Roland | A.i.R: A Conversation With…

 This is my last week as Artist in Residence with Wales Arts Review – unbelievable!
 Keen readers may have noticed that I haven’t been posting much over the last 10 days and although this is the case I can assure you that I haven’t been idle.
-This article is the first of three that I will be producing prior to the end of my post and I’ve spent the last week or so hunting for special things to put in to my upcoming articles… and I hope they materialize in time.
+This article is the first of three that I will be produced prior to the end of my post and I’ve spent the last week or so hunting for special things to put into my upcoming articles… and I hope they materialize in time.
 Either way, let’s get to it.

-For those of you who don’t know Paul Roland’s music you should definitely check out Duel, which is one of his most famous albums, and ‘Wyndham Hill’, which is my favorite of his tracks.
+For those of you who don’t know Paul Roland’s music you should definitely check out Duel, which is one of his most famous albums, and ‘Wyndham Hill’, which is my favourite of his tracks.
 He is also a cracking author and I recommend that you take the time to read some of his works.
 I’ll stop typing and let him speak for himself:

 I [Paul Roland] am a semi-professional songwriter with a decent-sized cult following in Europe and a reputation for creating macabre and fanciful Victorian-themed lyrics.
 I have been called the godfather of steampunk and the Edgar Allen Poe of Psych-Pop.

 Thank you, Paul.
 But how and why did we end up working together?

 In 2016 I was looking for a composition teacher after having been invited to write a 30 minute orchestral piece for an Italian chamber orchestra.
 The ensemble in question had acquired a name for performing and recording ‘difficult’ contemporary pieces, including one that they had commissioned from the late avant-garde rock musician Frank Zappa.
 They were now looking to collaborate with other rock musicians, but as the ensemble comprises members of the La Scala orchestra and also the Berlin Philharmonic I was concerned that my music should be worthy of them.